radiomic/CLEARtrial2/docs/Item57.md

 ---
-title: Item#12
+title: Item#57
 layout: home
-nav_order: 12
+nav_order: 57

 ---
 ## CLEAR item#12

-“Flowchart for technical pipeline.
-Provide a flowchart for summarizing the key methodological steps in the study.
-Due to the complex nature of the radiomic approaches, such flowcharts help readers better understand the methodology.”
+“Sharing final model files.
+Share the final model files for internal or external testing.
+Describe how inputs should be prepared to use the model.
+Also, include the source code that was used for pre-processing the input data.
+Specify the reason in case the final model data are not available.”
 [1] (from [the article by Kocak et al.](https://doi.org/10.1186/s13244-023-01415-8); licensed under CC BY 4.0)

 {: .important-title }